 the short end of the curve.

 Now, in theory, the Fed could never lose control of the short end of the yield curve because it has the power to create money which can be used to buy short term notes.
 The hidden risk is that currency markets would perceive this sort of monetary practice as reckless and could punish the dollar somewhere down the road.

-Could it happen?
+follow url Could get link it happen?
 It might have just happened in China, where the People’s Bank of China (PBOC) had to rush an infusion of money into their economy because short-term interest rates suddenly spiked causing a few days of angst in that juggernaut economy.
 As the PBOC proved, a central bank can rush in to fill the void on short term paper very quickly.

 Of course, the PBOC is backed up by some $3 trillion in monetary reserves, unlike the US government which is in debt by at least $16.8 trillion (or more if one lumps in many other debts).
 The US central bank (technically separate from the US government) itself has a relatively small amount of capital reserved against its assets (debt paper holdings) to offset any dramatic changes in rates.

 However, I am getting ahead of myself.
 For now, the game is that the US dollar is king, because US equities have rallied in 2013 while the rest of the world suffers through various stages of austerity.
 As the month of July progresses, it appears we must believe that the US economy is returning to its former 20th century glory as the rest of the world looks on sheepishly and with envy.
 It sounds great, especially to an American citizen, myself included.

 Does this mean that all the growth in developing economies over the past quarter century was only an illlusion?